SLLEN: Semantic-aware Low-light Image Enhancement Network: Methodology

 \textbf{Gradient Loss.} Following exposure control loss that proposed in~\cite{guo2020zero}, we design a gradient loss $\mathcal L_{gra}$ to enhance the contours and textures of restored results.
 In detail, the loss $\mathcal L_{gra}$ is defined as:

-where $\Vert \cdot \Vert_1$ indicates the $\mathcal L_{1}$ norm, $N$ represents the batch size, $\bf{O}^\mathit{g}_\mathit{i}$ is the average gradient value of $i$-th image of current batch.
+where $\Vert \cdot \Vert_1$ indicates the $\mathcal L_{1}$ norm, $N$ represents the batch size, $\bf{O}^\mathit{g}_\mathit{i}$ is the average gradient value of $i^{th}$ image of current batch.
 From this equation, it can be concluded that the goal of the gradient loss is to ensure the average gradient value of SLLEN's result to be a desired level $G$.
-In this work, we set $G=0.051$ (please refer to the Appendix-\ref{section1} for why we initialize it as this value).

 \textbf{Total Loss.} The total loss function of our network can be expressed as follows:

 where $\lambda_{kd}$, $\lambda_{itv}$, and $\lambda_{gra}$ are the weight parameters, which are empirically set to be $1$, $5$, and $1$.